skallinen/assignment_deck/index.Rmd

 ---  x:0 y:2500 scale:4
 ## 1. Why?

 In a world of increasing **complexity and fragmentation**, with a plethora of **content** being published every second, we need new tools help us to **sift through this abundance** and make sense of the world.
 For any such tools, data is going to be central.
 This app was created as a proof of conceptfor one such tools.

+Possible use cases:
+- Media professionals can analyse the data and make tactical minute by minute **editorial decisions** based on their fidnings.
+- Media producers can track their own content, **benchmark** against competitors or programmatically use the data to **optimize** their own publishing.
+- The app could be developed into a **content search** or recommendation engine.

 --- x:1500 y:4500 scale:3